-1. WHAT IS IT?
+1 1.
+WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings \checkmark a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)
+Tick a building or group of buildings Υ a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)

 2. WHY IS IT INTERESTING?
 Is it interesting in any of the following ways?
-Tick / Rank Historic interest - a well-documented association with a person, event, episode of ✓ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
-The row of 5 cottages on Gawthorpe Lane were thought to the labourers and carters wo rking on the Gawthorpe Estate and at Gawthorpe Hall.
-Gawthorpe Hall is Grade II listed.
-A bean n in one of the houses dates from the early 1700's, though there is a possibility the beam cou ıld have been "recycled" from an earlier building.
-However, the cottages do appear on the earliest map known of, which is dated 1830.
-The land behind the cottages was used as grazing for draught horses and could have been tended to by the occupants of the cottages.
-It was thought sensible for the horses and carts to be reasonably close to the main road, this being Toad Lane (now Park Road).
+Tick / Rank Historic interest - a well-documented association with a person, event, episode of Υ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance

+What is it about the asset that provides this interest?

+The row of 5 cottages and the adjoining Beck House on Gawthorpe Lane were thought to be for the labourers and carters working on the Gawthorpe Estate and at Gawthorpe Hall but this is not proven.
+The cottages do appear on the earliest map known of, which is dated 1830.
+The cottages as a group exist now as an iconic set of buildings forming a gateway to the Gawthorpe estate.

-1 3.
-WHY IS IT LOCALLY VALUED?
+3. WHY IS IT LOCALLY VALUED?
 Is the interest of the asset valued locally for any of Tick / the following reasons?
-Rank Association: It connects us to people and events that shaped the identity or character ✓ of the area Illustration: It illustrates an aspect of the area's past that makes an important contribution to its identity or character Evidence: It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community How is the asset locally valued as heritage?
-The cottages are painted a bright yellow colour and should this way, in accordance with the deeds for the cottages.
-It is possible that they were substantially rebuilt in Victorian time es (at one of the cottages the front wall is slightly skew on its foundations, suggesting it is not original).
+Rank Association : It connects us to people and events that shaped the identity or character Υ of the area Illustration: It illustrates an aspect of the area's past that makes an important Υ contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either Υ by design or fortuitously Communal: It is important to the identity, cohesion, spiritual life or memory of all or part of the community

+The cottages are painted a bright yellow colour by virtue of a covenant between the seller and purchasers and should stay this way, in accordance with the deeds for the cottages.
+It is possible that they were substantially rebuilt in Victorian times with alterations being hidden now behind the painted external rendering.
 However, the cottages are instantly recognisable as iconic cottages bordering the entrance road to the old Gawthorpe Estate and add to the character of the area.

 4. WHAT MAKES ITS LOCAL SIGNIFICANCE SPECIAL?
-Do any of the following features make the heritage significance of the asset stand out above the surrounding Tick environment?
-Age Is it particularly old, or of a date that is significant to the local area? \checkmark Rarity Is it unusual in the area or a rare survival of something that was once common? √ Integrity Is it largely complete or in a near to original condition? \checkmark Group value Is it part of a group that have a close historic, aesthetic or communal association?
+Do any of the following features make the heritage significance of the asset stand out above the surrounding environment?
+Tick Age Is it particularly old, or of a date that is significant to the local area? Υ Rarity Is it unusual in the area or a rare survival of something that was once common?
+Y Integrity Is it largely complete or in a near to original condition? Υ Group value Is it part of a group that have a close historic, aesthetic or communal association?
 Identity Is it important to the identity or character of Bingley or a particular part of it?
 Other Is there another way you think it has special local value?

-How does this contribute to its value?
-The cottages are instantly recognisable as iconic cottages bordering the entrance road to old Gawthorpe Estate and add to the character of the area. o the
+The cottages are instantly recognisable as iconic cottages bordering the entrance road to the old Gawthorpe Estate and add to the character of the area.